 In business, the most interesting examples of wasted energy are not in finance risk management, but in commercial opportunity seizing.
 Risk and opportunity tend to travel together, but it takes a special set of leadership skills to differentiate and act upon each one.

-Next, let us get out of the office and step into the arena, with a couple of horses and discover what is their take on risks and how can they contribute to our risk leadership development.
+Next, let us get out of the office and step into the arena, with a couple of horses and discover what their take on risks is, and how they can contribute to our risk leadership development.

 Some contextual facts: